matthewfee/matthewfee/README.md

 #### 💬 I love to talk about ...

-Anything related to design patterns in React, tabletop role-playing games,
+Anything related to design patterns in React, state management, and tabletop role-playing games.

 #### 📫 How to reach me ...